 Bulgakov’s most famous book – The Master and Margarita – imagines a fantasy visit by Satan on Russia.

-In the un-London like Dante’s Inferno there were no satanic verses – just the reward of the Russian national anthem at the victory ceremony for a champion with a new Olympic record.
+In the un-London like Dante’s Inferno, there were no satanic verses – just the reward of the Russian national anthem at the victory ceremony for a champion with an Olympic record.

 Paul Warburton for the IAAF